-Your Pet's Treatment and Experience
+Your Pet's Treatment & Experience

 - Your pet will need to fast before undergoing anesthesia and undergo recommended blood work and diagnostics before treatment begins.

 - Your animal will need to be under anesthesia during the procedure to prevent movement and to accurately target the tumor site.